What if food tracking was less about numbers and more about mindful eating?

 Our competitive analysis explored five apps, both within and outside the food tracking landscape.
 We examined LifeSum and My Fitness Pal for their food tracking features, Plant Nanny and Finch for their gamified habit-building approaches, and Duolingo for its engaging user experience.

-Ultimately, the playful and engaging designs of Plant Nanny, Finch, and Duolingo served as key inspiration for creating the fun and approachable experience we envisioned for Health Sum.
+The playful and engaging designs of Plant Nanny, Finch, and Duolingo served as key inspiration for creating the fun and approachable experience we envisioned for Health Sum.

 We interviewed six individuals, ages 20 - 60, to understand their current eating habits, attitudes towards healthy eating, and perceptions of traditional calorie tracking.
 Open-ended interviews provided deeper insights into individual experiences, while word association exercises were specifically included to reveal emotional ties to food, food counting, and calorie counting.
 Key findings include: